-Once a PGR student submits their thesis for examination for the degree of MPhil or PhD, they are no longer liable for tuition fees, and their student record is switched to 'dormant' mode.
-Where a PGR student receives a 'not pass' examination outcome and is permitted to submit their thesis for re-examination after 12 or 18 months, they will be charged a £280.00 re-examination fee, which will be payable after the point of re-submission.
+Once a PGR student submits their thesis for examination for the degree of MPhil or PhD, they are no longer liable for further tuition fees (save for any unpaid fees corresponding to periods prior to submission of thesis), and their student record is switched to 'dormant' mode.

+Where a student submits their thesis for examination earlier than the maximum period of registration set out in the College's regulations, they will remain liable for fees only up to the point of submission in accordance with the above.

+Where a PGR student receives a 'Revise and Resubmit' examination outcome and is permitted to submit their thesis for re-examination after 12 or 18 months, they will be charged a £280.00 re-examination fee, which will be payable after the point of resubmission.